• Skip to main content

 The term pyomyositis or tropical pyomyositis should be restricted to primary muscle abscess arising de novo and not for intermuscular abscess, abscess extending into muscles from adjoining tissues or abscess secondary to septicemia.

 Staphylococcus aureus is the most common organism.
-Commonly involved muscles are quadriceps, glutei, pectoralis major, serratus anterior, biceps, iliopsoas, gastrocnemius, abdominal and spinal muscles.
+Commonly involved muscles are the quadriceps, glutei, pectoralis major, serratus anterior, biceps, iliopsoas, gastrocnemius, abdominal and spinal muscles.

 Other terms for this are myositis tropicans and tropical skeletal muscle abscess, and tropical myositis.